The LDBC Social Network Benchmark: Data Schema

 \autoref{table:types} describes the different data types used in the benchmark.

-\subsection{Data Schema}
+\section{Data Schema}

-\autoref{figure:schema} shows the data schema in UML.
+\autoref{fig:schema} shows the data schema in UML.
 The schema defines the structure of the data used in the benchmark in terms of entities and their relations.
 Data represents a snapshot of the activity of a social network during a period of time.
 Data includes entities such as Persons, Organisations, and Places.
-The schema also models the way persons interact, by means of the friendship relations established with other persons, and the sharing of content such as messages (both textual and images), replies to messages and likes to messages.
-People form groups to talk about specific topics, which are represented as tags.
+The schema also models the way persons interact, by means of the friendship relations established with other persons, and the sharing of content such as Messages (both textual and images), replies to Messages and likes to Messages.
+People form groups to talk about specific topics, which are represented as Tags\footnote{Tags are basically equivalent to \emph{hashtags} on contemporary social media sites.
+In this document, we occasionally use the term \emph{topic} to refer to tags}.
+An example graph conforming the SNB schema is shown in \autoref{sec:example-graph}.

 \ldbcsnb has been designed to be flexible and to target systems of different nature and characteristics.
 As such, it does not force any particular internal representation of the schema.
 The \datagen component supports multiple output data formats to fit the needs of different types of systems, including RDF, relational DBMS and graph DBMS.